 The Flip Shells are tough, textured plastic on the outside ...

 ... with a soft finish on the inside of the screen cover

 Speaking of protection, one feature that has made the transition from previous Motorola handsets is the splashproof coating.
 This means that it should survive anything short of a complete immersion in water, we spilt a pint over the first RAZR with no ill effects.
 It also has Gorilla Glass 3 to protect its screen from scratches.

 MOTO G ANDROID 4.4

 Of course, what you see onscreen is arguably more important than what surrounds it.
-The 4G Moto G comes with the latest version of Android, 4.4.2, but the 3G Moto G still ships with the slightly older Android 4.3.
+The 4G Moto G comes with the latest version of Google's operating system, Android 4.4.2, but the 3G Moto G still ships with the slightly older Android 4.3.
 Fortunately, an update to Android 4.4.2, has now been released for the 3G Moto G and you should update your phone immediately if required - just go to App tray, Settings, About phone, to check the version number.